Hefezopf/NodeJs-CalculateDistanceOfPoints/README.md

 # NodeJsCalcPoints
 Start with:

-node nodeJsCalcPointsWeb (or with exteintion .js)
+node nodeJsCalcPointsWeb (or with extension .js)

 node nodeJsCalcPointsWeb.js